Key facts about the regulations

 - make sure that any substantial changes to your trial protocol are submitted to the MHRA and Research Ethics Committee as required.

-Actions required of research organisations and MRC units and institutes:
+Actions required of research organisations, including MRC institutes:

 - ensure that appropriate arrangements for sponsorship are in place.
 Notify MRC directly about these or authorise the chief investigator to do so